josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🎪_racialised_projection_as_harassment.md

 Where *The Times* rendered objectification as polite curiosity, Ashley renders it as structural violence.
 Juxtaposed together they reveal that spectacle has always depended on the spectator’s comfort — the ability to watch without naming harm.

-*And I am somehow more inclined to take on board what an accomplised woman is saying about how harmful this still is, than assume that a journalist's "this is what this was as a spectator" from 150 years ago, gives any moral remove from the legacy of dehumanisation.*
+*And I am somehow more inclined to take on board what an accomplished woman is saying about how harmful this still is, than assume that a journalist’s “this is what this was as a spectator” from 150 years ago gives any moral remove from the legacy of dehumanisation.*

----

 ### 🖤 Reclaiming the Image — From Display to Sovereignty